 Many panic attack symptoms resemble those of more serious illnesses.
-It's one of the main reasons that those with panic attacks tend to believe they have some type of severe health problem, and often believe that they're not really suffering from panic attacks at all.
+It's one of the main reasons that those with panic attacks tend to believe they have some severe health problem, and often believe that they're not really suffering from panic attacks at all.

 One of the symptoms that most resembles an illness is panic attack nausea, and while not everyone with panic attacks will become nauseated, those that do often fear that they may be suffering from something worse.